SaimaKhan99/SaimaKhan99/README.md

 ## 🚀 About Me

-I’m a **Senior QA Automation Engineer and Delivery Lead** with **12+ years of experience** in building reliable, scalable, and high-impact testing solutions for enterprise applications — including transactional systems, web platforms, mobile apps, and APIs.
+I’m a **Senior QA Automation Engineer and Delivery Lead** with **12+ years** of experience ensuring quality, reliability, and release confidence across enterprise web, API, cloud, and transactional platforms.

-My expertise spans:
-- Automation framework design & implementation
-- API and functional testing at scale
-- CI/CD pipeline integration
-- UAT and release validation
-- AI-assisted automation with Claude AI (MCP Agents) & GitHub Copilot

-I’m passionate about writing clean, maintainable code and automating quality assurance wherever possible.
+I specialize in designing and **scaling QA automation frameworks**, leading UAT and release validation, and embedding automated testing into CI/CD pipelines to deliver predictable, high-quality software.

+In recent years, I’ve actively incorporated **AI-assisted and agentic QA practices—leveraging tools** like **Claude AI (MCP Agents)** and **GitHub Copilot** to optimize test generation, framework maintenance, debugging, and regression efficiency.

+I’ve contributed to platforms serving **50M+ global users** and delivered **120+ production releases** with zero **Sev-1 defects**, working closely with cross-functional teams across **US, UK, EU, and Middle East regions**.

 ---